microsoft/react-native-macos/docs/WritingNativeComponents.md

 		return true
 	}

-	/// This subclass is necessary due to differences' in hitTest()'s implementation between iOS and macOS
+	/// This subclass is necessary due to differences in hitTest()'s implementation between iOS and macOS
 	///	On iOS / UIKit, hitTest(_ point:, with event:) takes a point in the receiver's local coordinate system.
 	///	On macOS / AppKit, hitTest(_ point) takes a point in the reciever's superviews' coordinate system.
 	/// RCTView assumes the iOS implementation, so it has  an override of hitTest(_ point).
 Let's copy the